-- 1. Drain the boiler and remove the combustion assembly as described in Cleaning the Heat Exchanger Combustion Chamber. - Loosen and remove the CH relief valve.
-2. - 3.
+- Remove the combustion assembly as described in Cleaning the Heat Exchanger Combustion Chamber. - 2.
+Loosen and remove the CH relief valve. - 3.
 Loosen and remove the CH relief valve pipe and gasket. - 4.
 Remove the securing clips from positions a and b.